jhaensly/wave-tag/firmware/README.md

 - All conditionals should use curly braces, even those with a single clause, unless there is a specific reason to do otherwise.

-- All public API's should include Doxygen-style comments.
+- All public function declarations should include Doxygen-style comments.

 - All functions and structs should be written using camelCase.
 With functions, the first word should be the name of the module.

   e.g. `fooBar(...)`

+- All enumerations should be lowercase with words separated by an underscore and postfixed with "\_t".

+  e.g. `my_enum_t`

 - All variables should be lowercase with words separated by an underscore.

   e.g. `my_var`

-- Local variables (those decleared static within a source file) should be prefixed with "m\_".
+- Private/member variables (those decleared static within a source file) should be prefixed with "m\_".

-  e.g. `m_local_var`
+  e.g. `m_member_var`

-- Global variables (those declared extern in a header file) should be prefixed with "g\_".
+- Public/global variables (those declared extern in a header file) should be prefixed with "g\_".

   e.g. `g_global_var`

-- If a file can be `#included' in the header file or source file, include it in the source file.
+- If a file can be `#included` in the header file or source file, it should be included in the source file.

-- System `#includes` should come before project `#includes` unless there's a specific reason to do otherwise.
+- Header files should be organized as follows:

+  - Header block comment with module description

+  - Header guard

+  - System includes

+  - Project includes

+  - Forward declarations

+  - Data type definitions

+  - Public variable declarations

+  - Public function declarations

+- Source files should be organized as follows:

+  - Header block comment

+  - System includes

+  - Project includes

+  - Public variables

+  - Private variables

+  - Private function declarations

+  - Private function definitions (in the same order as declared)

+  - Public function definitions (in the same order as declared)

+  - ISR definitions

 Known issues
 ------------